farlee2121/DevEssentialsBlog/_posts/2020-12-04-Type-Systems-and-Predictability.md

 No. It is entirely possible to have a dynamic type system where types are built at run-time but must be explicitly named and inherited.
 Similarly, it is possible to have a type system where type relationships are inferred by members, but all types must be determined at compile-time.

-So why, then, is there such a strong corrolation?
+So why, then, is there such a strong correlation?

 I believe it has to do with a trade-off is preference for minimal specification vs predictability.
 Though, I think advocates would generally phrase it "flexibility" vs "safety".